BigDataForSanDiego/bigdataforsandiego2022.github.io/README.md

 # Big Data Hackathon for San Diego 2022
-## Day 1, MAR 09: Proposal Submission Guidelines
+## Day 1, OCT 08: Proposal Submission Guidelines
 > - Customize the Proposal Form (proposal_submission_form.md) in your team GitHub repository **by 4:30 p.m.**
 > - 90 seconds Pitch Presentation will show the top part of the form on the screen
-> - 90 seconds Pitch Presentation will show the top part of the form on the screen

-## Day 2, MAR 16: Final Project Submission Guidelines
+## Day 2, OCT 15: Final Project Submission Guidelines
 > - Submission Due: Upload the **Project Submission Form** and **Presentation Slides** to your team GitHub repository **by 10:00 a.m.**
 > - Rename the Project Submission Form file name by replacing "000" with your team number.
 > - Make sure to check all boxes that apply for each team member's status in the project submission form.